poroh/ersip/doc/ersip_uri.md

 </code></pre>
 <br />

+__This function is deprecated:__
+This function is deprecated.
+Please use set_gen_param for generic form and set_transport, set_ttl, set_... for known params.

-set paramter of the URI
+Set parameter of the URI

 <a name="set_port-2"></a>